ServiceStack/ServiceStack.Redis/README.md

 ## Redis Client Managers

-The recommended way to access the RedisClient is to use one of the available Client Managers:
+The recommended way to access `RedisClient` instances is to use one of the available Thread-Safe Client Managers below.
+Client Managers are connection factories which is ideally registered as a Singleton either in your IOC or static classes.

-#### `RedisManagerPool`
+#### RedisManagerPool

-With the enhanced Redis URI Connection Strings we've been able to simplify and streamline the existing `PooledRedisClientManager` implementation that's been extracted out into a new clients manager called `RedisManagerPool`.
+With the enhanced Redis URI Connection Strings we've been able to simplify and streamline the existing `PooledRedisClientManager` implementation and have extracted it out into a new clients manager called `RedisManagerPool`.

-In addition to removing all above options on the Client Manager itself, we've also removed readonly connection strings so the configuration ends up much simpler and more aligned with the common use-case:
+In addition to removing all above options on the Client Manager itself, readonly connection strings have also been removed so the configuration ends up much simpler and more aligned with the common use-case:

 ```csharp
 container.Register<IRedisClientsManager>(c =>
     new RedisManagerPool(redisConnectionString));
 ```

+**Pooling Behavior**

+Any connections required after the maximum Pool size has been reached will be created and disposed outside of the Pool.
+By not being restricted to a maximum pool size, the pooling behavior in `RedisManagerPool` can maintain a smaller connection pool size at the cost of potentially having a higher opened/closed connection count.

-#### `PooledRedisClientManager`
+#### PooledRedisClientManager

 If you prefer to define options on the Client Manager itself or you want to provide separate Read/Write and ReadOnly (i.e. Master and Slave) redis-servers, use the `PooledRedisClientManager` instead: